Laibin Guangxi, China Travel Guide

 Local community parks often feature peaceful spots away from main thoroughfares, providing quiet observation points.

-Prominent spots in the immediate city area are limited.
+Prominent areas in the immediate city area are limited.
 The Laibin Museum provides context on earlier settlements.

 Laibin is a relatively modern city; extensive, well-preserved historical districts do not exist.
-Older buildings appear in parts of downtown.
+Older buildings appear in parts of the central business district.

 Local A buddhist place of worships or ancestral halls serve local communities.
 Respect local customs during visits.